nasa/cumulus/docs/operator-docs/collection-storage-best-practices.md

 ## Storage Configuration

 Cumulus allows for the configuration of many buckets for your files.
-Buckets are created and added to your deployment as part of the [deployment process](deployment/deployment-readme#create-s3-buckets).
+Buckets are created and added to your deployment as part of the [deployment process](../deployment/deployment-readme#create-s3-buckets).

 Organizing your data is important for metrics you may want to collect.
 AWS S3 metrics are calculated at the bucket level, so it is easy to get metrics by bucket.
 You can get storage metrics at the key prefix level, but that is done through the CLI, which can be very slow for large buckets.
 It is very difficult to estimate costs at the prefix level.

-In your [collection configuration](../data-cookbooks/setup#collections), you specify where you want the files to be stored post-processing.
+In your Cumulus [collection configuration](../data-cookbooks/setup#collections), you specify where you want the files to be stored post-processing.
 This is done by matching a regular expression on the file with the configured bucket.

 Note that in the collection configuration, the `bucket` field is the key to the `buckets` variable in the deployment's `.tfvars` file.

 ### Organizing By Bucket

-You could also specify separate groups of buckets for each collection, which could look like the example below.
+You can specify separate groups of buckets for each collection, which could look like the example below.

 ```json
 {